ArietCham/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes the working directory to the previous one
+Script that lists files in the current directory and the /boot directory, in long format